Good Enough Is No Longer Good Enough – Part 4: Donor Journeys

 What steps are you taking to improve your donors’ journey?

 P.S.
 On Thursday, June 29th Josh Whichard, a partner in DonorVoice and I will hold a webinar titled Making Radical Change with High Reward and Low Risk.
-We’ll explore effective donor journey mapping with examples from Catholic Relief Services, Amnesty International, Royal Society for the Protection of Birds and more.
+We’ll explore effective donor journey mapping with specific nonprofit examples.
 These control-beating journeys represent nothing short of ‘radical’ change for the organizations involved.
 But, because they were evidence-based and empirical, the perception of risk was lowered and organizational buy-in increased.

 Agitator readers register free right here.